Not sure if Impact-X Performance is right for you?

 Potential Mitigations

-- A franchise accountant should meticulously review the franchisor's financial statements, including all notes, to assess its long-term viability and dependency on franchise sales.
+• A franchise accountant should thoroughly review the franchisor's financial statements, including the auditor's notes, to assess its long-term viability.

-- Discuss the franchisor's specific plans for achieving and sustaining profitability with your business advisor.
+• Discuss the franchisor's plans for achieving profitability and its capitalization strategy with your business advisor.

 High Franchisee Turnover